 Company registration is, however, a time consuming process that is broad in scope and complex due to the evolving nature of SA’s legal system and its many accompanying regulations.
 As a result, dedicated professionals at Louw Cooper Rasool specialise in the registration of new companies (and amendments to existing entities) to save clients’ time, money and human resources.

 Louw Cooper Rasool’s practitioners draw on years of experience when guiding registration-related decisions.
 We are familiar with all legislation (and pending legislation), up to date with SARS’s changing systems and we process registrations effectively the first time.
 Ours is a cost effective service that delivers peace of mind.
-It includes:

 - New company registrations with the CIPC, previously CIPRO